flower-joke/peanutshells.github.io/_posts/2017-02-09-rubing-guo-now-available.md

 ---
 layout: post
-title: One last step: Hosting Website On My Own
+title: One last step is Hosting Website On My Own
 ---

 I wanted to build my own website without a lot of animation, video and other fancy staff, and now I have it!